pfsense/docs/source/index.rst

 *********************

-Our documentation, `maintained with the help of the community`_, offers instructions on how to install, configure, and use pfSense software to protect your network.
+Our documentation, `maintained with the help of the community`_, offers instructions on how to install, configure, and use pfSense® software to protect your network.
 Whether you are new to firewalls, or a seasoned veteran, our docs offer something for everyone.